| Keep it Simple | Better Sound: About Microphones | Wired Microphones | Wireless Microphones |

 Be sure to use shielded audio cables for your microphones.
 This will cut down considerably on outside interference.
 And if possible, use a headset to listen to the sound coming in from your external microphone.
 Any interference you hear will be recorded by your camera.

 Wireless microphones may be hand held or on a stand, but are much more commonly of the lavaliere or pin-on type.
-There are even professional specialty wireless microphones, designed for use on stage or in film and video, that can be worn on a headband or hat, or hidden in the hair.
+There are even professional specialty wireless microphones, designed

 The advantages of the wireless microphone are obvious.
-The wearer and the camera operator have complete freedom of movement, although they must stay within 150 to 300 feet of each other for optimum reception.
+The wearer and the camera operator have complete freedom of movement, although they must stay within 150 to 300 feet of each other

 The major drawbacks to wireless microphones are cost and the possibility of interference .
-Wireless systems start at about $250 to $300, with the top of the line being well in excess of $1000.
-Low cost wireless microphones can be obtained for considerably less than this, but usually are of poor audio quality.
+Wireless systems start at about $250 to $300, with the top of the line being well in excess

-If you decide to purchase an inexpensive microphone, either wired or wireless, make certain that the store where you make your purchase has a return policy.
+has a return policy.
 Write down the name of the sales clerk who waited on you, and be sure to keep the receipt.

+Interference has always been a major problem with wireless microphones.
+Most microphones today transmit in the UHF rather than VHF frequencies to provide interference free transmission.
+Top of the line systems have multiple frequencies from which to choose.
 If you must use a wireless microphone system, and can afford better quality, buy what's called a "true diversity" receiver.
 Receivers of this type automatically seek out an interference free frequency, unlike other microphone/receiver combinations which must be switched from one channel to another manually at both the microphone and receiver.

 If there is one axiom to follow in the realm of audio it is this: always buy the best equipment you can afford.
+And if you can't afford the best you may be able to rent

-Last modified 2/17/08
+Last modified 3/19/2020